18 Nov Pick your poinsettia: Inside the (secretly) diverse world of a holiday icon

 – resent getting hit with drafts (so keep them away from the radiator)

 – prefer moderate, stable temperatures

-- prefer soil that’s moist but not waterlogged
+– as far as how often to water poinsettia, you’ll have to go by feel; they prefer soil that’s moist but not waterlogged

 Customers have reported their poinsettias looking good through March.
 Aside from the wintry color, “I think people like the challenge of keeping them looking good,” Kalim says.